 Key Highlights

-- Expect increased regulatory scrutiny and security enhancements in web development
+- Expect increased regulatory scrutiny and user education initiatives

 Real-World Impact